mjfusa/WebhookAF/lab/FunctionApp.md

 2. Select **Attach Debugger**
 ![logstream](./images/StartRemoteDebugging.png)
 3. Set a break point in your code.
-4. Update a contact in your Model Driver App to trigger the webhook in the locally running Azure function.
+4. Update a contact in your Model Driven App to trigger the webhook.

-Verify that a breakpoint can be hit.
+5. Verify that a breakpoint can be hit.